Practice Area

 Racine and Kenosha Speeding Ticket Attorney

-To mitigate the consequences of receiving a speeding ticket, you need an experienced Wisconsin Speeding Ticket Attorney who is familiar with the laws related to speeding tickets and other traffic violations in Wisconsin.
+To mitigate the consequences of receiving a speeding ticket, you need an experienced Wisconsin speeding ticket attorney who is familiar with the laws related to speeding tickets and other traffic violations in Wisconsin.
+Our companion traffic site has a focused Wisconsin speeding ticket defense guide for drivers comparing points, insurance impact, and reduction options.
 The legal staff at Cafferty & Scheidegger, S.C., will help you resolve the case with the least possible financial impact.

 Wisconsin Speed Limits